ricebikes/rice-bikes-expressjs/README.md

 ExpressJS/MongoDB backend for Rice Bikes

 # Installation
+A local database running MongoDB version 3.2 is required for this project.
+It can be downloaded from [here](https://www.mongodb.com/download-center/community)

 This assumes you have Node and NPM installed.
 If you don't, install [Node.](https://nodejs.org)